kwhitley/ittysockets.com/index.md

       link: /api-examples -->
 features:
   - icon: 🚀
-    title: Simple.
+    title: Dead-Simple.
-    details: Building realtime features is hard.
-I wanted to make it easy <i>(mostly for myself)</i>.<br /><br /> Like... really easy.
+    details: I <i>hate</i> boilerplate.
+In fact, I hate steps in general.
+      <br /><br />As such, I made this to solve my own <strike>laziness</strike> needs.
   - icon: 💪🏼
-    title: Powerful.
+    title: Flexible.
     details:  I provide the communication layer, but leave the rest to you.
-Your payloads can be anything you want.
+      <br /><br />Your messages can be anything you want.*
+      <br /><br /><span class="footnote">* As long as it's JSON serializable.</span>
   - icon: 😎
     title: Private.
     details:  These channels are as private as the channel name you pick.
-Plus, I log nothing, track nothing, and store nothing.
-That's easier for me, and safer for you.
+I log nothing, track nothing, and store nothing.
+      </br /><br />Want something even more secure?
+Encrypt your payloads!
   - icon: 😶‍🌫️
     title: Tiny.
-    details:  The entire client code is just 490 bytes.
-This means it's easy to include anywhere you need it, even in the browser.
+    details:  The entire client code is around 500 bytes.
+      <br /><br />Most don't care about this sort of thing, but I [obviously] obssess about it.

 ---